Prunus avium: Description

+Prunus avium has a diploid set of sixteen chromosomes (2n = 16).

 Taxonomy

 The early history of its classification is somewhat confused.
 In the first edition of Species Plantarum (1753), Linnaeus treated it as only a variety, Prunus cerasus var. avium, citing Gaspard Bauhin's Pinax theatri botanici (1596).

 His description, Cerasus racemosa hortensis ("cherry with racemes, of gardens") shows it was described from a cultivated plant.
 Linnaeus then changed from a variety to a species Prunus avium in the second edition of his Flora Suecica in 1755.

 Sweet cherry was known historically as gean or mazzard (also 'massard').
 Until recently, both were largely obsolete names in modern English.

 The name "wild cherry" is also commonly applied to other species of Prunus growing in their native habitats, particularly to the North American species Prunus serotina.

 Prunus avium means "bird cherry" in the Latin language, but in English "bird cherry" refers to Prunus padus.

 Mazzard

 'Mazzard' has been used to refer to a selected self-fertile cultivar that comes true from seed, and which is used as a seedling rootstock for fruiting cultivars.

 The term is used particularly for the varieties of P. avium grown in North Devon and cultivated there, particularly in the British orchards at Landkey.